Grow your business with broad-match and Smart Bidding

-Using broad match and Smart Bidding together can help you reach more relevant queries that meet your performance objectives.
-For example, a broad match keyword like women’s hats could match to relevant queries you may not have thought of, like winter headwear for women or women’s accessories.
+Using broad-match and Smart Bidding together can help you reach more relevant queries that meet your performance objectives.
+For example, a broad-match keyword like women’s hats could match to relevant queries you may not have thought of, such as winter headwear for women or women’s accessories.
 By pairing this keyword with Smart Bidding, you can use auction-time signals to set the right bid for each of these queries.
 This means that you no longer need to anticipate and manage every potential search.

 We want to make it easier for you to benefit from this strategy in your own accounts.
-If you’re using Smart Bidding2, we’ll identify existing keywords that are likely to improve performance if you switch them to broad match.
-We’ll automatically surface these opportunities to you on the Recommendations page in your account.
-On average, advertisers that switch their phrase match and broad match modified keywords to broad match can see more conversions3 and a higher conversion value4.
+If you’re using Smart Bidding, we’ll identify existing keywords that are likely to improve performance if you switch them to broad-match.
+We’ll automatically surface these opportunities for you on the Recommendations page in your account.
+On average, advertisers that switch their phrase match and broad match modified keywords to broad-match can see more conversions and a higher conversion value.

 Posted by Brandon Ervin, Product Manager, Google Ads